Listening to a recent podcast, I heard a common refrain: we have no idea what is doing well in streaming!

 And yes, if you didn’t realize this was one of Amazon’s best performing series, ask your parents or grandparents about it.
 Still don’t believe me?
 Here’s Google Trends:

-– Third, but we won’t get a look at Paramount+’s longest running original, The Good Fight, since Nielsen still isn’t tracking Paramount+.
-So we’ll see what we can find.
+– Third, we won’t get a look at Paramount+’s longest running original, The Good Fight, since Nielsen still isn’t tracking Paramount+ so we’ll see what we can find.